-Based on the above history of our Community Service Project within our Rotary District, plus our wonderful counsel from the staff of the West Coast Post-Trauma Retreat in northern California, and many discussions with local processional mental health clinicians and First Responders themselves, our District Governor's vision became a reality in what is now known as Rotary House Retreat.
+Based on the above history of our Community Service Project within our Rotary District, our wonderful counsel from those in the field of First Responder support, and many discussions with local professional mental health clinicians and First Responders themselves, our District Governor's vision became a reality in what is now known as Rotary House Retreat.

 WE CAN HELP!!!

-Click below to request Phase I of the RHR Operations Manual!
+Click below to request the first step - *FREE*!

 Motto: Service Above Self